MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMDriverPackage.md

 ```

 ## DESCRIPTION
-The **Remove-CMDriverPackage** cmdlet removes a driver package from Microsoft System Center Configuration Manager.
+The **Remove-CMDriverPackage** cmdlet removes a driver package from Configuration Manager.
 After the driver package is removed, it cannot be used by any task sequence.

 > [!NOTE]